zklaus/barakuda/README.md

 output files and nothing else!

 Alternatively NEMO files can be saved/organized in sub-directories a la
-EC-Earth: (ex: year 1995 of run started in 1990 is the 6th year so files for 1995 are saved into sub-directory (of NEMO_OUT_STRCT) "006" (set 'ece_run' to 1 or 2 then).
+EC-Earth: (ex: year 1995 of experiment started in 1990 is the 6th year so files for 1995 are saved into sub-directory (of NEMO_OUT_STRCT) "006" (set 'ece_exp' to 1 or 2 then).

 If you want to perform the "climatology" plots (see section IV) you will need